nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 ```

 As you see, this step will run on every branch except master.
-Also I have a pre-made image for linting based on [GoMetaLinter](https://github.com/alecthomas/gometalinter).
+Also, I have a pre-made image for linting based on [GoMetaLinter](https://github.com/alecthomas/gometalinter).
 So my lint script can run without fetching dependencies.

 > You can add a pre-commit hook to check lint step on your local repo before gitlab!